-Vibrations of Structures Prof. Anirvan DasGupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Vibrations of Structures Prof. Anirvan DasGupta Department of Mechanical Engineering Indian Institute of Technology - Kharagpur

-Module No. # 01 Lecture No. # 03 Axial and Torsional Vibrations of Bars
+Lecture - 03 Axial and Torsional Vibrations of Bars

-So, today we are going to look at two examples on vibrations of one dimensional elastic structures that we have started with strings.
-So, today we are going to look at axial vibrations of bars and torsional vibrations of circular bars.
+So today we are going to look at 2 examples on vibrations of one dimensional elastic structures that we have started with strengths.
+So today we are going to look at axial vibrations of bars and torsional vibrations of circular bars.
+So let us begin with axial vibrations of bars.
+So where do we finds bars in axial vibrations?
+So some examples are; in an ultrasonic machine, so in an ultrasonic machine, what you have is a bar which is shape like this, which is connected to an actuator.

-So, let us begin with axial vibrations of bars.
-So, where do we find bars in axial vibrations?
-So, some examples are in an ultrasonic machine.
-So, in an ultrasonic machine what you have is a bar, which is shaped like this, which is connected to an actuator.
-So, this bar is called a horn at the ultrasonic machine and this in ultrasonic generator which passes ultrasonic waves in this bar and because of the shape you have large amplitude motions at this work piece.
-So, such a machine is used for machining builder materials for example.
-Then you find bars in axial vibrations in pneumatic hammers, sometimes also known as jack hammers.
-So, in a jack hammer this looks roughly like this.
+So this bar is called a horn of the ultrasonic machine and this in ultrasonic generator which passes ultrasonic waves in this bar and because of this shape, you have large amplitude motions at this work piece, so such a machine is used for machine in brittle materials, for example.
+Then you find bars in axial vibrations and Pneumatic hammers, sometimes also known as jack hammers.

-So, these are used for drilling or chipping operations in construction sites.
-So, here you have a bar which is also in axial vibrations.
-Then you have piezo-actuators/sensors, in which you find a bar, which is made up of piezo-electric material which is a under axial vibrations.
+So in a jack hammer, it looks roughly like this, so these are used for drilling or chipping operations in construction sites.
+So here you have a bar, which is also in axial vibrations.
+Then you have piezo actuators, sensors in which you find a bar, which made of piezo electric material which is under axial vibrations.
 Then in various structural elements, you may find bars in axial vibrations.